jobayer977/javascript-interview-questions/docs/13 Class/what-is-the-4-pillars-of-oop/index.md

 ---
 title: What are the 4 pillars of OOP?
 ---
-## What are the 4 pillars of OOP?

 - 1. Abstraction
 - 2. Encapsulation